VDJartnet/VDJartnet/docgen-userguide/advanced.md

 A line of the form \+H \<host\>\:\<port\> will set the destination host for the Art-Net data to \<host\> and send it to the port \<port\>

 #### +T - Set maximum number of skipped packets
 If all the commands return the same value several times in a row then VDJartnet will refrain from resending the data up to this many times.
+The default is too skip 20 packets.

 #### +C - Set the check rate
 This value is the time delay (in milliseconds) between polling VirtualDJ.
+The default is too wait 10ms.

 All of these lines are optional but will be added by the config tool if it is run.